Geographic Names Information System: National Geographic Names database

 Secondary coordinates were only an aid to locating which topographic map(s) the feature extended across, and were "simply anywhere on the feature and on the topographic map with which it is associated".

 River sources were determined by the shortest drain, subject to the proximities of other features that were clearly related to the river by their names.

 USGS Topographic Map Names database

 The USGS Topographic Map Names database (TMNDB hereafter) was also 57 computer files containing the names of maps: 56 for 1:24000 scale USGS maps as with the NGNDB, the 57th being (rather than a second Alaska file) data from the 1:100000 and 1:250000 scale USGS maps.

 Map names were recorded exactly as on the maps themselves, with the exceptions for diacritics as with the NGNDB.

-Unlike the NGNDB, locations were the geographic coördinates of the south-east corner of the given map, except for American Samoa and Guam maps where they were of the north-east cornder.
+Unlike the NGNDB, locations were the geographic coordinates of the south-east corner of the given map, except for American Samoa and Guam maps where they were of the north-east corner.

 The TMNDB was later renamed the Geographic Cell Names database (GCNDB hereafter) in the 1990s.